 Mahembe (2011) emphasised that there are two broad categories of SMMEs definitions - the economic category and statistical category.
 To identify businesses under the economic category, such businesses must meet up with the following standards: managed by owners, having a relatively small market share, be independent and not part of any larger firm.
 On the other hand, businesses under statistical category are quantified by size and contribution to GDP, cross-country economic contributions and the rates of change in the economy contribution of such small firms (Brijlal, Visvanathan, & Ricardo, 2013).
-However, these definitions have some weaknesses, for instance, the economic definition which advocates for a sole ownership and management is not compatible with that of statistical definitions are in sometimes indispensable, yet are not adequate to understand a dynamic sector whose realities are complex.
+However, these definitions have some weaknesses, for instance, the economic definition which advocates for a sole ownership and management is not compatible with that of statistical definition of a small manufacturing company whose size could be up to two-hundred.
+Although, these definitions are in sometimes indispensable, yet are not adequate to understand a dynamic sector whose realities are complex.